 The zippers are crazy strong, so we never worry about this family backpack falling apart while we’re out and about.
-We use it for hikes near and far (it’s one of our favorite kids hiking gear items!), for air travel, always take it in the RV…it’s basically our go to family backpack for all uses and is such a versatile piece of family luggage.
+We use it for hikes (it’s one of our favorite kids hiking gear items!), for air travel, always take it in the RV…it’s basically our go to family backpack for all uses and is such a versatile piece of family luggage.

 Plus, the company is a B-corp and uses its power and money to support important causes around the world.
 It’s an incredible product and company!

 I personally prefer a smaller backpack that doubles as a diaper bag and contains some of my things.
 I’ve really liked one similar to this.